MakeSchool-Tutorials/Sushi-Neko-SpriteKit-Swift4/P4-Core-Mechanic/content.md

 slug: core-mechanic
 ---

-Time to work on the games core mechanic, it's a lesser known fact that cat's will punch sushi as all they want is some sashimi.
+Time to work on the games core mechanic.
+It's a lesser known fact that cat's will punch sushi as all they want is some sashimi.
 Cats can also navigate space and time to teleport instantly from one side of the screen to the other and knock those sushi clean out of the sushi tower.